-Vulnerability scanners are not that different from virus scanners.
+DAST vulnerability scanners are not that different from virus scanners.
 In both cases, the goal of the software is to find something out of the ordinary in the target.
-A virus scanner scans local resources and local storage of a computer to find potentially malicious software.
+A virus scanner scans a computer’s local resources and storage to find potentially malicious software.
 A vulnerability scanner scans some kind of target to find potentially vulnerable software.
 Both use similar techniques to do so.

 In the case of signature-based scanning, the scanner looks for recognizable patterns, which are either prepared by the manufacturer of the scanner or taken from a public database.
 For example: